-BITRE estimates are based on the ABS Survey of Motor Vehicle Use and Census of Motor Vehicles by smoothing VKT values with relation to location and vehicle types, and adjusted using annual fuels sales volumes from the Australian Petroleum Statistics (Department of Industry, Innovation and Science) and BITRE fleet fuel efficiency data.
-For more information see BTCE 1995, Report 88; Cosgrove & Mitchell 2001; BTRE 2007, Working Paper 71; BITRE 2009, Working Paper 73; and BITRE 2010, Long-term Projections of Australian Transport Emissions: Base Case 2010.
+BITRE estimates are based on the ABS Survey of Motor Vehicle Use and Census of Motor Vehicles by smoothing VKT values with relation to location and vehicle types, and adjusted using annual fuels sales volumes from the Australian Petroleum Statistics (Department of the Environment and Energy) and BITRE fleet fuel efficiency data.
+For more information see BTCE 1995, Report 88, Greenhouse Gas Emissions from Australian Transport: Long-term projections; Cosgrove & Mitchell 2001, Standardised Time Series for the Australian Road Transport Task; BTRE 2007, Working Paper 71, Estimating Urban Traffic and Congestion Cost Trends for Australian Cities; BITRE 2009, Working Paper 73, Greenhouse Gas Emissions from Australian Transport: Projections to 2020; and BITRE 2010, Long-term Projections of Australian Transport Emissions: Base Case 2010.

-\ 2016-17 estimates are preliminary.
+2016-17 estimates are preliminary.

-&lt;sup>65 BITRE 2012, Research Report 127, Traffic Growth in Australia, Canberra.
+65 BITRE 2012, Research Report 127, Traffic Growth in Australia, Canberra.